-Ahkniachak looked at me a Ankniachak looked at me a moment.
+Ahkniachak looked at me a moment.
 She opened her mouth but nothing came out.
-She turn-ed around and started to help mother set the low table on the
+She turned around and started to help mother set the low table on the floor.

-We all sat down to eat and I had my usual generous share while fighting off a partial guilt imposed by my sister, and now by my younger brother, Kakair-nok, who complained, "Look mother, Howard got a big piece of meat and mine is a little one.
+We all sat down to eat and I had my usual generous share while fighting off a partial guilt imposed by my sister, and now mposed by my sister, and now by my younger brother, Kakair-nok, who complained, "Look mother, Howard got a big piece of meat and mine is a little one.
 Look!"